Get

 The Great Pyrenees and the Newfoundland have hearts bigger than their physique and are popular companions for owners looking for large, gentle dogs.
 If you have trouble choosing between these two magnificent breeds, we understand your predicament and are here to help!

-While there are many similarities between these two breeds, they also differ in key areas that will help you determine which is the right fit for you and your family.
+While there are many similarities between these dogs, they also differ in key areas that will help you determine which is the right fit for you and your family.
 In this article, we’ll discuss the care needs and differences of both breeds.

 Visual Differences